Fort Oglethorpe, Ringgold settle annual property tax bills with county tax commissioner

 According to Payne-Simpkins, the total amount owed in 2019 is $12,237.

-Later that evening, at Ringgold’s meeting; City Manager Dan Wright gave a similar breakdown that costs his city nearly half as much due to the difference in properties.
+Later that evening, at Ringgold’s council meeting, City Manager Dan Wright gave a similar breakdown that costs his city nearly half as much due to the difference in properties.

 Both invoices were unanimously approved by each board.